istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/jaeger/index.md

 1. Follow the [Jaeger installation](/docs/ops/integrations/jaeger/#installation) documentation to deploy Jaeger into your cluster.

 1. When you enable tracing, you can set the sampling rate that Istio uses for tracing.
-Use the `values.pilot.traceSampling` option during installation to set the sampling rate.
+Use the [`values.meshConfig.defaultConfig.tracing.sampling`](/docs/tasks/observability/distributed-tracing/configurability/#customizing-trace-sampling) option during installation to set the sampling rate.
 The default sampling rate is 1%.

 1. Deploy the [Bookinfo](/docs/examples/bookinfo/#deploying-the-application) sample application.